• Skip to main content

 Proton VPN privacy policy and audits

 More than once Proton VPN has complied with court orders forcing them to log the IP addresses of users.
-Adding to the problems, Switzerland now has data retention laws that could possibly apply as well.
+Adding to the problems, Switzerland now has data retention laws that could apply as well.

 On the positive side, ProtonVPN has had a security audit conducted on their macOS app by SEC Consult.
 While this is a step in the right direction, and more than most VPNs do, it is not anywhere near a complete audit verifying their no-logs claims.